 HARD WATER COMES FROM BOTH PRIVATE WELLS AND PUBLIC WATER SUPPLIES.

 In both cases, water treatment for hardness removal is needed.
 Since the cost of softening water at a central utility is high, water companies generally leave the responsibility for soft water to the homeowner.
-Some water companies may soften their water supply to some degree, but it will usually be moderately hard.
+Some water companies may soften their water supply to a degree, but it will usually be moderately hard.
 No matter the source, a water softening system in your home or business that achieves hardness removal at the point of entry can effectively, economically reduce the gpg levels to below 1.0.